-Figure 5: Respondents' familiarity with the Code of Practice
+Figure 5 Respondents' familiarity with the Code of Practice

-As can be seen in Figure 5, over half of the respondents (N=37) reported being "Very familiar" with the CoP.
-Only three respondents said that they are "Not at all familiar" with the CoP.
+As can be seen in Figure 5, over half of the respondents (N=37) reported being 'very familiar' with the CoP.
+Only three respondents said that they were 'not at all familiar' with the CoP.
 Exploring the job roles and locations of these respondents offers no insight as to why they reported having no familiarity with the document.
-That is, there is nothing specific about their reported job role that would suggest they would have no need to be familiar with the CoP, as other respondents in similar jobs reported having at least some familiarity.
-All other respondents (N=25) stated being "Somewhat familiar" with the CoP.
-It should be noted that interpretation of this question was left to the respondents and does not reflect a specific level of familiarity with the document.
-For example, one respondent may have reported being "Somewhat familiar" because they know only one part of the CoP very well (e.g. Highways) but are not familiar with other parts (e.g. Lighting), while another may have reported being "Somewhat familiar" because they have looked at the document on only a few occasions.
-It is assumed that those who reported being "Very familiar" with the CoP have a reasonably good understanding of at least one part of the document.
+That is, there is nothing specific about their reported job role that would suggest they would have no need to be familiar with the CoP as other respondents in similar jobs role reported having at least some familiarity.
+All other respondents (N=25) stated being 'somewhat familiar' with the CoP.
+It should be noted that how this phrasing is interpreted was down to the respondent and does not reflect a specific level of familiarity with the document.
+For example, one respondent may have reported being 'somewhat familiar' because they know only one part of the CoP very well (e.g. Highways) but are not familiar with other parts (e.g. Lighting), while another may have reported being 'somewhat familiar' because they have looked at the document on only a few occasions.
+It is assumed that those who reported being 'very familiar' with the CoP have a reasonably good understanding of at least one part of the document.

-Figure 6: Responses to the question "How often do you use the Code of Practice for each asset type?"
+Figure 6 Responses to the question 'How often do you use the Code of Practice for each asset type?'

 Figure 6 shows how often respondents use each main section of the CoP.
-The sections that cover Highways and Structures appear to see a similar amount of use, with around ten respondents reporting that they never use the CoP in relation to each asset type.
-Close to half of the sample reported rarely using the document in both cases.
-The most notable difference is regarding the section on Lighting.
-Half of respondents reported never using the CoP, with a further third stating that they rarely use it for this specific section.
-Only 13 respondents stated they use the Lighting section of the CoP regularly.
+The sections that cover 'Highways' and 'Structures' appear to see a similar amount of use, with around 10 respondents reporting that they never use the CoP in relation to each asset type.
+Close to half of the sample also reported rarely using the document in both cases as well.
+The most notable difference is regarding the CoP section on 'Lighting'.
+Half of respondents reported never using the CoP with a further third stating that they rarely use it for this specific section.
+Only 13 respondents stated they used the 'Lighting' section of the CoP regularly.

-A brief comparison between those who responded with "Never" was undertaken to determine whether there were some respondents that never use the CoP at all.
-Only three of the 65 respondents reported that they never use any sections of the CoP; all others reported using at least one section rarely or regularly.
-As these three individuals do not appear to have any unique job roles (sharing similar roles to others who reported using at least one of the CoP sections), there is nothing to indicate why these individuals never use the document.
+A brief comparison between those who responded with 'Never' was undertaken to determine whether there were some respondents that never used the CoP at all.
+Only three of the 65 respondents reported that they never used any sections of the CoP; all others reported using at least one section rarely or regularly.
+As these three individuals did not appear to have any unique job roles (sharing similar roles as others who reported using at least one of the CoP sections), there is nothing to indicate why these individuals never use the document.

-2.3.2 Is a risk-based approach still appropriate?
+2.3.2 Is a risk-based approach still appropriate

-Overall, 56% of respondents felt that a risk-based approach is still appropriate.
-29% of respondents were unsure and 14% favoured a prescriptive approach.
-Table 1 shows the number of respondents in favour of a risk-based approach compared with a prescriptive approach by asset type.
+Overall 56% of respondents feel that a risk-based approach is still appropriate.
+29% of respondents are unsure and 14% favour a prescriptive approach.
+Table 1 shows the number of respondents in favour of risk-based approach compared to a prescriptive approach by asset type.

-Table 1: Risk-based vs prescriptive approach
+Table 1 Risk-based vs Prescriptive approach